-Domestic production and tradeBelgium produces some 7.5 million metric tons worth of oil equivalent nuclear energy every year, making it the most produced fuel type in the country.
-Total primary energy production in Belgium fell to 11.86 million metric tons of oil equivalent in 2018, which forced the country to increase energy imports that same year.
-Satisfying the demand of its residents is highly contingent on energy imports.
-Import dependency ranged between 75 and 84 percent for most of the past decade.
+Domestic production and tradeBelgium produces some 2.96 billion metric tons worth of oil equivalent nuclear energy every year, making it the most produced fuel type in the country.
+Belgium’s primary energy production stood at 16.01 million metric tons of oil equivalent in 2019.
+However, satisfying the energy demand of its residents is highly contingent on imports.
+Dependency on energy imports in Belgium ranged between 75 and 84 percent for most of the past decade.

-Engie Electrable is Belgium’s leading electricity supplier across all regions.
+One of the few nuclear power plant operators is Engie Electrable, the leading electricity supplier in Belgium, with a market share of over 60 percent.
 Electrable is the Belgian arm of French utility giant Engie.